gomeznahuel/react-components-library/README.md

 # Welcome to React Component Library

-I created this project to learn how a library works inside and to centralize the most used React components in a single repository.
+I created this project to put into practice my knowledge about libraries and how it works.
+In addition, I chose some of the typical React components to unify into a repository.

 ## Documentation

-You can find the RCL documentation [on the website](https://reactjs.org/).
+You can find the RCL documentation [on the website](https://rcl-documentation.vercel.app/).

 ## Install